edgexfoundry/edgex-docs/docs_src/microservices/application/ContextAPI.md

 `SecretsLastUpdated()` returns that timestamp for when the secrets in the SecretStore where last updated.
 Useful when a connection to external source needs to be redone when the credentials have been updated.

 ## Miscellaneous

+### InputContentType()
+`InputContentType()` returns the content type of the data that initiated the pipeline execution.
+Only useful when the TargetType for the pipeline is []byte, otherwise the data will be the type specified by TargetType.

 ### GetDeviceResource()
 `GetDeviceResource(profileName string, resourceName string) (dtos.DeviceResource, error)` retrieves the DeviceResource for the given profile / resource name.
 Results are cached to minimize HTTP traffic to core-metadata.